How to Sew Pointe Shoes

 Keep stitching around the edge of the elastic band

-Stitch in a square shape around the elastic band edge where it overlaps the shoe.
-It’ll confirm that the elastic remains well-protected.
-Also, you might even double-stitch around the elastic edge to keep it from moving or fraying.
+Stitch in a square shape around the resilient band edge where it overlaps the footwear.
+It’ll confirm that the resilient remains well-protected.

 Tying a knot and cutting off the excess thread